influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/plugins/inputs.md

 ### [HTTP JSON (`httpjson`)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/httpjson)

 The [HTTP JSON (`httpjson`) input plugin](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/httpjson) collects data from HTTP URLs which respond with JSON.
 It flattens the JSON and finds all numeric values, treating them as floats.
-Deprecated (1.6): use the [http input]().
+Deprecated in version 1.6: use the [http input](#http-input).

 ### [Jolokia (`jolokia`)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/jolokia)

-Deprecated in version 1.5: Please use the [Jolokia2](#jolokia2-jolokia2----new-in-v15) plugin.
+Deprecated in version 1.5: Please use the [Jolokia2 input plugin](#jolokia2-jolokia2).

 ### [TCP Listener (`tcp_listener`)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/tcp_listener)

-DEPRECATED: As of version 1.3, the TCP listener plugin has been deprecated in favor of the [Socket Listener](#socket-listener) plugin.
+DEPRECATED: As of version 1.3, the TCP listener plugin has been deprecated in favor of the [Socket Listener input plugin](#socket-listener).

 ### [UDP Listener (`udp_listener`)](https://github.com/influxdata/telegraf/tree/release-1.6/plugins/inputs/udp_listener)

-DEPRECATED: As of version 1.3, the UDP listener plugin has been deprecated in favor of the [Socket Listener](#socket-listener) plugin.
+DEPRECATED: As of version 1.3, the UDP listener plugin has been deprecated in favor of the [Socket Listener](#socket-listener) input plugin.